Manquia/Distillery/Types.md

 value = (-1 * Signed bit) * (2^(exponent-127)) * (1 + fractional value sum)
 ```

 Note: The above is simplified and does not hold true for subnormal numbers.
-[Wikipedia](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)
+[Wikipedia IEEE Float 32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)

-(extra) Floats can represent these values which all have different bit-representations: +0, -0, NAN (Not a Number), -Nan, INF (Infinity), -INF.
+(extra) floating point numbers can represent the following values and have unique bit-representations: +0, -0, -NAN (Not a Number), -NAN, +INF (Infinity), -INF.
 These values may need special handing/checking in your code.

 (extra) While doing floating point number operations the CPU may use much wider registers between floating point operations to reduce rouding errors.
 This means that the CPU may use a 76-bit wide float format internally and once its operations are completed in the registers it will round down to a 64-bit format to save to memory.

 Tier 1.02: Pointers
 ===================
 Pointers store an address value which can be used to access memory.
 The pointer's type determines how the memory is interpreted and its stride when doing arithmatic operations.
-See [Pointers.md](https://github.com/Manquia/Distillery/blob/master/Pointer.md) for more details.
+See [Pointers.md](Pointer.md) for more details.

 Teir 1.03: enums and enum flags
 ===============================